Resilience

 Three cognitive biases reinforce the pattern:

-- Status quo bias: The existing architecture feels safe.
-But doing nothing is itself a decision — it's choosing to accept increased blast radius with each new service dependency.
+• Status quo bias: The existing architecture feels safe.
+But doing nothing is itself a decision.
+It means accepting increased blast radius with each new service dependency.

-- Normalcy bias: The last three impairments were minor, so the next one will be too.
-Except the next one is statistically unlikely to look like the last — that's the nature of tail risk.
+• Normalcy bias: The last three impairments were minor, so the next one will be too.
+Except the next one is statistically unlikely to look like the last.
+That is the nature of tail risk.

 I believe understanding the control plane and data plane distinction is a prerequisite for any meaningful DR, HA or BC discussion.
 Without it, disaster recovery plans may include steps that depend on the very systems that are impaired, turning a service event into a prolonged outage.

 For organisations subject to regulatory frameworks such as CPS 230 (APRA's operational resilience standard), this distinction is directly relevant.
-CPS 230 requires entities to maintain critical operations through severe disruption scenarios — exactly the kind of scenario where control plane availability cannot be assumed.
-See Article 44 under Testing and Review section in the Prudential Standard CPS 230 Operational Risk Management
+CPS 230 requires entities to maintain critical operations through severe disruption scenarios, exactly the kind of scenario where control plane availability cannot be assumed.
+See Article 44 under the Testing and Review section in the Prudential Standard CPS 230 Operational Risk Management.

 What to do Monday morning